Important Resources to Prevent Eviction

 Can I get help paying my mortgage if I own my home?

 No, this program is only available to renters.
-But, there should be help on the way for Maine homeowners.
-Stay tuned for more information.
+But, there is a different program for Maine homeowners.

 What if my landlord won’t take the rental assistance?